SUCCESS IS

 Immunizations

 Students are advised to receive the Hepatitis B vaccine before starting clinical work.
 If a student declines the vaccine, they must sign a "Vaccination Declination Form," taking responsibility for their health.
-This form will be kept on record for any student who declines vaccination.
+This form will be kept on record for any student who declines vaccinations.

 Standard Precautions